-On finding out about the allegations, she was very upset and dumbfounded, as she had no idea why the allegations had been made and thought that she had had a good relationship with the person involved.
-In addition to this, not being able to go to work caused her a lot of anxiety, as she was extremely worried that the project she had been working on would not be finished by the deadline.
+On finding out about the allegations, she was very upset and dumbfounded.
+She had no idea why the allegations had been made.
+She thought that she had had a good relationship with the person involved.
+In addition, not being able to go to work caused her a lot of anxiety, as she was extremely worried that the project she had been working on would not be finished by the deadline.
 Her health deteriorated dramatically, and she became depressed.

 She became so desperate to work that she applied for a cleaning job at the local hospital.
 When she was turned down for this, she committed suicide.

-In the following inquest, the coroner called for more support and reasonable adjustments for disciplinary procedures for those showing signs of autism.
+At the inquest, the coroner called for more support and reasonable adjustments for disciplinary procedures for those showing signs of autism.
 The blame for the suicide was put squarely on the employer and they were told to put measures in place to prevent something like this from happening again.

-Overview training was implemented for all staff, together with in-depth training for managers and staff who knew they had someone with autism on their team.
+Awareness training was implemented for all staff, together with in-depth training for managers and staff who knew they had someone with autism on their team.
 Drop in sessions were introduced for those who were concerned, and a facility was provided where staff, who suspected they were autistic, could be screened.
-Ten people were subsequently diagnosed with autism spectrum disorder.
+Fifteen people were subsequently diagnosed with autism spectrum disorder.

 This case highlights the urgent need for autism awareness training within all organisations.
-In Kulvinder’s case, ensuing action was taken to right the wrongs, but this situation could have been avoided altogether had preventative measures been in place in the first place.
+Kulvinder’s situation could have been avoided altogether had preventative measures been in place in the first place.